boog9/decoder-poc/README.md

 - Mount `/app` to access frames and outputs
 - GPU not required
 - Includes `loguru` (>=0.7.0) for logging
 - Provide `--weights /app/weights/tcd.pth`; real geometry is recommended for gating and line rendering.
+- Frames are sorted naturally by numeric suffix (e.g. `frame_2` before `frame_10`).

 ### Parameters